78,65 65,- excl. VAT

 H325

-Polymyositis is a muscle disease in which inflammation of the muscles leads to difficulties with movement and swallowing.
+Polymyositis is a muscle disease in which inflammation of the muscles leads to problems with walking and swallowing.

 15 working days